 CCGS partnered with Center for Arts-Inspired Learning to present summer ArtWorks, a program which high school students are paid to study their art form and develop career skills.
 One product of this program was a beautiful, uplifting composition called Brighter Days.

 WKSU 89.7 FM – CCGS Education Program feature

 “A non-profit arts organization is turning inner-city Cleveland kids into classical guitarists.
 It’s a growing outreach program started by the Cleveland Classical Guitar Society, that began working in the schools about six years ago.
 This past spring, they got a Cleveland Foundation grant to expand to an after-school program in the Clark Fulton neighborhood.”

-Click the link below to listen to the feature which aired on WKSU 89.7 FM:
+Click here to listen to the feature which aired on WKSU 89.7 FM

 Damian Goggan’s performance with Les Frères Méduses

 Prior to joining CCGS’s program, Damian Goggans had never had the opportunity to formally study an instrument.
 Damian’s many concerts in recent years include this performance with Les Frères Méduses on the International Series in 2018: